Ashu1090/InsightStream/README.md

 - **Node.js**: A JavaScript runtime environment that allows executing JavaScript code server-side.
 - **Express**: A web application framework for Node.js, providing a robust set of features for building web applications and APIs.
 - **MongoDB**: A NoSQL database for storing and managing data efficiently.
-- **bcrypt**: A library for password hashing to securely store user passwords.

-### Other Tools
-- **PM2**: A process manager for Node.js applications, ensuring efficient process management and high availability.
-- **Axios**: A promise-based HTTP client for making asynchronous HTTP requests in the browser and Node.js.
-- **CORS**: Cross-Origin Resource Sharing is implemented for secure communication between frontend and backend.

 ## Features

 - **Real-time news updates**: Stay informed with the latest news across various topics, fetched from a custom news API.
 - **Responsive UI**: Enjoy a visually appealing and seamless browsing experience on any device, thanks to the use of responsive design frameworks.
-- **Secure authentication**: Access app features securely with password hashing using bcrypt, ensuring user data privacy.
 - **Efficient process management**: Utilize PM2 for process management to ensure smooth operation, with automatic restarts and monitoring capabilities.
 - **Comprehensive testing**: Rigorous testing and debugging ensure application reliability and stability, providing a seamless user experience.